djalbat/occam-dom/README.md

                 "Heading"[word] [0]                             "Paragraph"[word] [2] "."[special]
 [2]
 ```

 This contains far more information than is needed to render the markdown as HTML.
-The following inner node tree will in fact suffice:
+The following inner parse tree will in fact suffice:

 ```
                                                 |